 - does not have work or study restrictions

 - is not the primary provisional visa holder of a skilled, business innovation and investment, student, work or holiday visa identified on the Australian Government's Department of Home Affairs website.

-If you're eligible, you will receive the bonus after you submit your training contract with Australian Apprenticeships NT.
+If you're eligible, you will receive the bonus after you submit your training contract to the Australian Apprenticeship Support Network.

 The bonus will be paid into your nominated bank account.

 As another option, you can authorise the bonus to be paid to your employer, training or community organisation so that they can buy workwear or work gear for you.
-You must let Australian Apprenticeships NT know this when you sign your training contract.
+You must let the Australian Apprenticeship Support Network know this when you sign your training contract.

 You should check what income you need to declare with the Australian Taxation Office.

 Keep your receipts for other workwear and gear as you may be able to claim work-related tax deductions.